Fabrizio De André: 1990s

-In 1990 De André released Le nuvole, a collaboration with Pagani.
+In 1990 De André released Le nuvole, another collaboration with Pagani.
+This album also brings a flavour of social protest, especially the song "La domenica delle salme".
 The album was arranged by Piero Milesi.
 The first half of the album (side A) is sung in Italian while the second half (side B) is sung in Sardinian, Genoese, and Neapolitan.
-The album is also credited to Francesco Baccini for some verses of the song Ottocento; Baccini later recorded a duet with De André named Genova Blues.
+The album is also credited to Francesco Baccini for some verses of the song "Ottocento".
 In 1991, De André toured released the double live album 1991 Concerti.

-In these years, De André collaborated also with other duets in Italian: Davvero davvero, with Mauro Pagani (1991), Navigare with Ricky Gianco (1992) and La Fiera della Maddalena with Max Manfredi (1994).
+In these years, De André collaborated also with other duets in Italian: Genova Blues with Francesco Baccini (1990), Davvero davvero, with Mauro Pagani (1991), Navigare with Ricky Gianco (1992), Don Raffaé with Roberto Murolo (1992) and La Fiera della Maddalena with Max Manfredi (1994).
+De André also performed Don Raffaé live with Murolo at the 'Concerto del Primo Maggio' (May Day Concert) in 1992 in Rome.

-De André also collaborated with the band Tazenda, singing a song in Sardinian (Etta Abba Chelu) and co-writing the song Pitzinnos in sa gherra ("Children in the War"), both of which were included on their 1992 album Limba.
-He sang in Old Occitan with the band Troubaires de Coumboscuro (Mis Amour) in 1995.
-In 1994, he performed the song Cielito Lindo in Spanish as an opening theme for an Italian television show of the same name.
+De André also collaborated with the band Tazenda, singing a song in Sardinian ("Etta Abba Chelu") and co-writing the song "Pitzinnos in sa gherra" ("Children in the War"), both of which were included on their 1992 album Limba.
+He sang in Old Occitan with the band Troubaires de Coumboscuro ("Mis Amour") in 1995.
+In 1994, he collaborated on the lyrics of his son Cristiano's song "Cose che dimentico" ["Things I forget"].
+In 1993, he performed the song "Cielito Lindo" in Spanish as an opening theme for an Italian television show of the same name.
+In 1996, a rearranged recording of the song Sidún together with Pagani and Exodus community is included in the charity album Fatto per un mondo migliore ["Made for a better world"].

 In 1996 he released his last album Anime Salve, a concept album about solitude, in collaboration with Ivano Fossati.
 The arrangements are by Milesi.
-Fossati also duets with De André on two of the songs, the tile track and Â cùmba.
-The first song on the album, Prinçesa, is inspired by the autobiography of the transsexual Fernanda Farias De Albuquerque.
+Fossati also duets with De André on two of the songs, the tile track and "Â cùmba".
+The first song on the album, "Prinçesa", is inspired by the autobiography of the transsexual Fernanda Farias De Albuquerque.
 This song was awarded the Targa Tenco as Song of the Year.
-The last song of the album Smisurata preghiera summarizes the work of writer Álvaro Mutis; De André also released a Portuguese version of the song titled Desmedida plegaria, which was included in the score of the film Ilona Arrives with the Rain.
+The last song of the album, "Smisurata preghiera", summarizes the work of writer Álvaro Mutis; De André also released a spanish version of the song titled "Desmedida plegaria", which was included in the score of the film Ilona Arrives with the Rain.
 The song was awarded the Lunezia Prize.